ALLUOS/ALLUOS.github.io/_posts/2020-05-02-implementation.md

 |correct_answers | TEXT ARRAY | NOT NULL|
 |error_words | TEXT ARRAY | NOT NULL|

+*Table 1: Data Type of the Sentence Correction Data*

 Table 1 mentions constraints which limits the values that can be entered.
 Constraints are generally column specific, but some can be for the whole table.
 Example: `PRIMARY KEY` – It makes sure that the values in the cells of that column are not empty or NULL and each entry is unique.
 Primary key is made of two constraints `NOT NULL` and `UNIQUE`.